anoopkcn/obsidian-reference-map/README.md

 `CorpusId:<id>` | Semantic Scholar numerical ID|`CorpusId:215416146`

-*To enable CiteKey support(for Zotero or for other reference managers), one has to provide a `Bibtex CSL JSON`(Better BibTex Zotero Plugin feature, auto updates with changes in the library) or `CSL JSON`(Generic CSL library from any reference manager) file.
+*To enable CiteKey support(for Zotero or for other reference managers), one has to provide a `Bibtex CSL JSON`(Better BibTex Zotero Plugin feature, auto updates with changes in the library) or `CSL JSON`(Generic CSL library from any reference manager) file or `BibTeX` file with `.bib` extension.
 Once enabled in the settings, the plugin can recognize the Pandoc citation format.

 **Note**: CiteKey's should NOT contain `spaces`, `[`, `(` or `*`.
 Also make sure in Zotero library DOI field contains a valid ID.